Password: Rate at which an attacker can try guessed passwords

-Passwords that are used to generate cryptographic keys (e.g., for disk encryption or Wi-Fi security) can also be subjected to high rate guessing.
-Lists of common passwords are widely available and can make password attacks very efficient.
-(See Password cracking.)
+Passwords that are used to generate cryptographic keys (e.g., for disk encryption or Wi-Fi security) can also be subjected to high rate guessing, known as password cracking.
+Lists of common passwords are widely available and can make password attacks efficient.
 Security in such situations depends on using passwords or passphrases of adequate complexity, making such an attack computationally infeasible for the attacker.
-Some systems, such as PGP and Wi-Fi WPA, apply a computation-intensive hash to the password to slow such attacks.
-See key stretching.
+Some systems, such as PGP and Wi-Fi WPA, apply a computation-intensive hash to the password to slow such attacks, in a technique known as key stretching.

 Limits on the number of password guesses

 An alternative to limiting the rate at which an attacker can make guesses on a password is to limit the total number of guesses that can be made.
 The password can be disabled, requiring a reset, after a small number of consecutive bad guesses (say 5); and the user may be required to change the password after a larger cumulative number of bad guesses (say 30), to prevent an attacker from making an arbitrarily large number of bad guesses by interspersing them between good guesses made by the legitimate password owner.
 Attackers may conversely use knowledge of this mitigation to implement a denial of service attack against the user by intentionally locking the user out of their own device; this denial of service may open other avenues for the attacker to manipulate the situation to their advantage via social engineering.